The role of an occupational therapist

 - helping you to address work-related issues

-Occupational therapists have specialist knowledge and can advise you on disability equipment, housing adaptations and adaptations to the workplace.
+Occupational therapists have specialist knowledge and can advise you on disability equipment, housing adaptations and in some circumstances adaptations to the workplace.

 Health and social services' departments have guidelines to decide the level of services people receive and how quickly they get them.
 If you need vital equipment, adaptations or personal support, arrangements will be made for you to work with an occupational therapist as soon as possible.

-If your disability has a moderate or minor effect on your day-to-day life, you may have to wait several weeks.
+If your disability has a moderate or minor effect on your day-to-day life, you may have to wait several weeks for assessment.